DmitryFillo/AspNet.WebApi.CookiesPassthrough/README.rst

 Motivation
 ==========

+There are several ways to adds cookies to the response in WebAPI.
+The recommended way, according to the `docs <https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/http-cookies#cookies-in-web-api>`_, is to use ``resp.Headers.AddCookies(cookies)`` extension method, but here is some disadvantages:

+- TBD

-TODO: add secure cookies support; addcookies encodes, http context (not elegant to mock + do not do autodecode), set clears cookies from httpresponsemessage, also localhost support + fluent
+TODO:  addcookies encodes, http context (not elegant to mock + do not do autodecode), set clears cookies from httpresponsemessage, also localhost support + fluent; add " " quotes

 How to use
 ==========